Infilonic/OOP-for-Scrap-Mechanic/README.md

 The SyntaxConstructor object provides a function to compile and create callable global variables automatically for you.

-After you've written and loaded all your classes with the `dofile(filename)` function, you can call the following functions to make them accessible for Scrap Mechanic:
+After you've written and loaded all your classes with the `dofile(filename)` function, you can call the following function to make them accessible for Scrap Mechanic:
-- `syntaxConstructor.compiler:compile()`
-- `syntaxConstructor:initSMObjects()`
+- `syntaxConstructor:init()`

-Be advised, that these functions have to be called at the end of all other calls and operations that all of your other scripts run.
-Read the chapter "Best practices" in order to get a picture of how to create your mods with this syntax extension.
+Be advised, that this function has to be called at the end of all of the other calls and operations that your other scripts run.
+Read the chapter "Best practices" in order to get a picture of how to create your mods with this library.

 # Best Practices
 This section discusses the best practices on how to use the syntax extension library in combination with Scrap Mechanic mod development.